FahadOS/dissertation/draftInterim.typ

 == Evaluating Languages for Kernel Programming
 -> what do we need to go over for each contender, rule out garbage collected languages here.
--> need to address alternatives to speed, such as kernel panics, Common Vulnerabilities and Exposures. 'unsafe' .
+-> need to address alternatives to speed, such as kernel panics, Common Vulnerabilities and Exposures. 'unsafe'.

 === Non-Deterministic Latency Problem

+=== Zero Cost Abstraction

+=== Garbage Collection

 == The C Language Family and Linux